jlippold/alfred.2fa/README.md

 #### What is this?

-This is an alfred workflow that adds one time passwords (aka 2 factor auth) to Alfred
+This is an alfred workflow that adds one time passwords (aka 2 factor auth) to Alfred.app

-When you execute the app, it automatically copies the OTP to the clipboard.
+When you execute the app, it automatically copies the one time password to the clipboard.

-So far only tested with `OpenVPN`
+So far tested with `OpenVPN` & `Github`

 ![pic](http://i.imgur.com/R9BFGgh.png)